goncy/canchancy/docs/bot/INSTALLATION.md

-# Canchancy Discord Bot - Installation Guide
+# Fulboncy Discord Bot - Installation Guide

-This guide will walk you through the process of setting up and deploying the Canchancy Discord bot
+This guide will walk you through the process of setting up and deploying the Fulboncy Discord bot

 ## Prerequisites